-Controlling Software Development with a Process
+Problem: Controlling Software Development with a Process

-How do we control software development?
-Two opinions:
+- How do we control software development?

+- Two opinions: Maturity vs agility

-- Through organizational maturity (Humphrey) - Use a defined process, Capability Maturity Model (CMM) - Through agility (Schwaber): - Large parts of software development is empirical in nature; they cannot be modeled with a defined process - Use an empirical process - How can software development be controled? - Humphrey: with a defined process control model - Schwaber: with an empirical process control model.
+- Through organizational maturity (Humphrey)

+- Repeatable process, Capability Maturity Model (CMM)

+- Through agility (Schwaber):

+- Large parts of software development is empirical in nature; cannot be modeled with a defined process

+- There is a difference between defined and empirical process

+- How can software development better be described?

+- with a defined process control model

+- with an empirical process control model.

+© 2007 Bernd Bruegge

+Software Engineering WS 2006/2007